Best Cruise Lines in the Caribbean

-Royal Caribbean is known for its varied island itineraries — popular stops include Barbados, Jamaica and St. Croix.
-What's more, shore activities arranged through Royal Caribbean cater to all types of travelers: You could zip line through the jungle, strap on scuba equipment and scour the deep blue sea, or just relax on the beach.
+Royal Caribbean is known for its varied island itineraries — popular stops include Barbados, Jamaica and the Cayman Islands.
+What's more, shore activities arranged through Royal Caribbean cater to all types of travelers: You could zip line through the jungle, strap on scuba equipment and scour the deep blue sea or just relax on the beach.
 Along the way, you'll be cruising with travelers of all ages and you'll have access to Royal Caribbean's water sports activities, diverse dining options and lively evening entertainment.

 Princess plays host to a wide variety of travelers: kids, teens, families, couples, solos, you name it.
-And lovers of sun, sand and adventure will find routes to a laundry list of Caribbean destinations (like Barbados, Grenada and Honduras).
-Princess also delights travelers with its "cruisetour" options: These trips add a few extra days to typical shore excursions, providing more time to explore all a given destination has to offer (and giving guests more bang for their buck).
+And lovers of sun, sand and adventure will find routes to a laundry list of Caribbean destinations (like Barbados, St. Maarten and Honduras).
+Princess also entices travelers with its "cruisetour" options: These trips add a few extra days to typical shore excursions, providing more time to explore all a given destination has to offer (and giving guests more bang for their buck).

-MSC doesn't offer many Caribbean itineraries (just one of its 12 ships, the MSC Divina, is sailing to the region in 2015), but they stop in popular island spots like Jamaica and St. Maarten.
+MSC doesn't tout as many Caribbean itineraries as other lines on this ranking — just one of its ships, the MSC Divina, is sailing to the region in 2016 — but its routes stop in popular ports of call like Jamaica, the Bahamas and Trinidad & Tobago.
 Along the way, you can take advantage of the variety of food and drink offerings at the restaurants and lounges on board.
 When you get to shore, you'll have plenty to keep you busy, including swimming with dolphins, jungle river tubing and guided hikes.